Repro Med Systems (NASDAQ:KRMD) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of Repro Med Systems (NASDAQ:KRMD) from a buy rating to a hold rating in a report issued on Wednesday morning, Zacks.com reports.
+Repro Med Systems (NASDAQ:KRMD) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Repro-Med Systems Inc. is engaged in the design and manufacture of medical devices directing resources to the global markets for emergency medical products and infusion therapy. “

-Repro Med Systems (NASDAQ:KRMD) last posted its quarterly earnings results on Tuesday, August 4th.
-The company reported $0.02 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.02.
-The business had revenue of $7.71 million for the quarter, compared to the consensus estimate of $6.50 million.
-Repro Med Systems had a positive return on equity of 11.65% and a negative net margin of 0.20%.
-Equities analysts anticipate that Repro Med Systems will post 0.08 EPS for the current year.
+Repro Med Systems (NASDAQ:KRMD) last announced its quarterly earnings results on Tuesday, August 4th.
+The company reported $0.02 EPS for the quarter, hitting analysts’ consensus estimates of $0.02.
+The firm had revenue of $7.71 million during the quarter, compared to analysts’ expectations of $6.50 million.
+Repro Med Systems had a negative net margin of 0.20% and a positive return on equity of 11.65%.
+On average, equities analysts forecast that Repro Med Systems will post 0.08 earnings per share for the current fiscal year.

-In other news, Director Joseph M. Jr. Manko bought 6,500 shares of Repro Med Systems stock in a transaction that occurred on Wednesday, September 2nd.
-The stock was bought at an average price of $7.46 per share, for a total transaction of $48,490.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Joseph M. Jr. Manko purchased 25,000 shares of the stock in a transaction on Friday, September 4th.
-The shares were purchased at an average cost of $7.25 per share, with a total value of $181,250.00.
+In related news, Director Joseph M. Jr. Manko purchased 25,000 shares of Repro Med Systems stock in a transaction on Friday, September 4th.
+The stock was acquired at an average cost of $7.25 per share, for a total transaction of $181,250.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Joseph M. Jr. Manko acquired 6,500 shares of the company’s stock in a transaction on Wednesday, September 2nd.
+The stock was acquired at an average cost of $7.46 per share, for a total transaction of $48,490.00.
 The disclosure for this purchase can be found here.
-39.00% of the stock is currently owned by insiders.
+39.00% of the stock is owned by corporate insiders.

 Repro Med Systems, Inc, doing business as RMS Medical Products, designs, manufactures, and markets portable medical devices primarily for the ambulatory infusion market in the United States and internationally.
 The company offers mechanical infusion product comprising the FREEDOM infusion systems that include the FREEDOM60 syringe driver, the FreedomEdge syringe driver, HIgH-Flo subcutaneous safety needle sets, and RMS precision flow rate tubing.